Top

 • An hourly rate.
 Attorneys often charge their clients for billable hours, which include the time that they spend working on or meeting with you about your case.

 It is important to note that finances should not be a reason you do not draft an estate plan.
 If you do not have an estate plan you run the risk of having your estate through probate, which is an expensive process.
 To mitigate costs, you may elect to simply draft one or two documents at a time.
 While you may be concerned about the upfront costs, our attorneys would also be happy to discuss your options.
+Utilizing payment plans and exploring simplified estate plans are potential ways to manage costs while still securing essential legal protections.

-What are Common Estate Planning Pitfalls?
+What Are Common Estate Planning Pitfalls?

 • A common misconception is that a person can leave a separate list of how they want property to be distributed, but that document is not binding.